Virginia pepperweed

 Virginia pepperweed (Lepidium virginicum) begins as a low-growing basal rosette of deeply lobed leaves.
 Arising from the rosette on branching stems are elongated racemes of tiny whitish-yellow flowers.
 They have the appearance of thin, greenish-white bottlebrushes.
 Leaves are linear to lanceolate and toothed.
 Seeds develop along the stem and vary in shape but most commonly resemble a flat, lentil-shaped disk.

 Virginia pepperweed is a member of the mustard family and is edible to humans.
 The young leaves, which contain protein and vitamins A and C, can be added to salads or sauteed; the seeds can be used as a substitute for black pepper.
-(Doubtful?
-Pop a few clean seeds in your mouth and you will know immediately why this Florida native is sometimes called poor man’s pepper.)
+Doubtful?
+Pop a few clean seeds in your mouth, and you will know immediately why this Florida native is sometimes called poor man’s pepper.

 Family: Brassicaceae (Mustard family)

-Native range: Throughout Florida except Nassau and Glades counties
+Native range: Throughout Florida

 To see where natural populations of Virginia pepperweed have been vouchered, visit www.florida.plantatlas.usf.edu.